-1. Has sufficient staff means that the organisation employs or contracts such staff of which at least half the staff that perform maintenance in each workshop, hangar or flight line on any shift should be employed to ensure organisational stability.
+- I. Has sufficient staff means that the organisation employs or contracts detailed in the man-hour plan, such staff of which at least half the staff that perform maintenance in each workshop, hangar or flight line on any shift should be employed to ensure organisational stability.
+For the purpose of meeting a specific operational necessity, a temporary increase of the proportion of contracted staff may be permitted to the organisation by CAA, in accordance with an approved procedure which should describe the extent, specific duties, and responsibilities for ensuring adequate organisation stability.
 Contract staff, being part time or full time should be made aware that when working for the organisation they are subjected to compliance with the organisation's procedures specified in the maintenance organisation exposition relevant to their duties.
-For the purpose of this sub-paragraph, employed means the person is directly employed as an individual by the maintenance organisation approved under MCAR-145 whereas contracted means the person is employed by another organisation and contracted by that organisation to the maintenance organisation approved under MCAR-145.
+For the purpose of this sub-paragraph, employed means the person is directly employed as an individual by the maintenance organisation approved under MCAR-145 whereas contracted means the person is employed by another organisation and contracted by that organisation to the maintenance organisation approved under MCAR-145. - 2.
+The maintenance man-hour plan should take into account any all maintenance activities carried out on aircraft / aircraft components from outside the Maldives and should also take into account all work carried out outside the scope of the MCAR-145 approval.